WarlightProgramming/cslbot/INSTALLATION.md

 4. Change the OWNER\_ID to your own Warlight ID.

+5. **If you're using Google App Engine:** using virtualenv and pip or some other tools, install the libraries in requirements.txt to a folder within the cslbot top-level directory.
+Check appengine\_config.py and make sure you're referring to that folder for libraries. **If you're using another server solution**, make sure you've got the libraries in requirements.txt installed somewhere that they can be used by your application.

 ## Deploy

 1. Set up a server to host this web application and to frequently run all